Jeep Compass Insurance Rates

 Rates are averaged for all Jeep Compass models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Teen drivers are charged the highest prices, with premiums being up to $399 per month if comprehensive and collision insurance is included
+- Youthful drivers are charged the highest rates, as much as $392 per month if full coverage is included

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Jeep Compass insurance costs.
 If you want to bypass the theoretical part of shopping for insurance, take advantage of our free quote tool below to start comparing quotes from multiple companies right now.